nevermined-io/nvm-docs/docs/architecture/specs/Spec-ACCESS.md

 That is, the value of `document` should be the `attributes.main.files` array.

-This endpoint will return the content encrypted using the GATEWAY account.
+This endpoint will return the content encrypted using the NODE account.

-The GATEWAY will expose the public keys using for encryption in the following endpoint:
+The NODE will expose the public keys using for encryption in the following endpoint:

 ```
 http://0.0.0.0:8030/
 ```

-In the JSON returned there will be the `*-public-key` entries with the different public keys enabled in the GATEWAY:
+In the JSON returned there will be the `*-public-key` entries with the different public keys enabled in the NODE:
 ```json
 {
 ...